-“It is really important to have lived experience at the table,” Ben Moore, Self-Advocate Faculty for the ECHO Autism Hub at the University of Washington, explains.
-“Pull us in.”
+“It is really important to have lived experience at the table,” says Ben Moore, self-advocate faculty for the ECHO Autism Hub at the University of Washington, adding: “Pull us in.”

 As Dr. Kristin Sohl, founder of ECHO Autism, notes, “Just this year, we also added our first provider who also has autism herself.
 This is what changes paradigms of care.”